dh-atlas/white-book/Whitebook.md

 ## **Recommendations** {#recommendations-3}

 * Reuse existing resources, clearly specifying which ontologies, vocabularies, tools, and models are used.
-* Entity reconciliation: link your data extensively to external resources (e.g., authority records like VIAF, Wikidata, SKOS vocabulary like TaDiRAH, etc.) to harness the semantic web's potential.
+* Entity reconciliation: link your data extensively to external resources (e.g., authority records like VIAF, Wikidata, SKOS vocabulary like TaDiRAH, etc.) to harness the semantic web’s potential.
 * Offer a SPARQL endpoint with accompanying search examples.
-* Implement a user-friendly GUI for data visualization and navigation, catering to users unfamiliar with SPARQL.
+* Implement a user-friendly GUI for data visualisation and navigation, catering to users unfamiliar with SPARQL.
 * Facilitate data reuse by providing the data model and URI patterns.
 In case the data model comprises new classes and properties, that could be useful for other scholars, formalise and release the data model as an ontology.
-* Ensure data provenance, storing provenance information along with content data in order to prevent inconsistencies when integrating sources, to emphasize content responsibility, and foster data credibility.
+* Ensure data provenance, storing provenance information along with content data in order to prevent inconsistencies when integrating sources, emphasise content responsibility, and foster data credibility.

 ## **References** {#references-17}